kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/unlink/index.md

 code: true
 type: page
 title: unlink
-description: Assign a sensor to a tenant index
+description: Unlink a sensor from an asset
 ---

 # unlink